khval/kittyCraft.library/craft_commands.md

     Its not legal to poke into Amos Kitty Base, as its not the same as Amos Base.

+    Command will return error if executed.

 Hard Reset

     Technically possible, but do we really want to allow this?

+    Command will return error if executed.

 Warm Reset

     Technically possible, but do we really want to allow this?

+    Command will return error if executed.

 n=Y Beam

     Rendering engine is technically not in Amos Kittens, its in retroMode, rendering position is not exposed.

+    Command will return error if executed.

 Beam Wait n

     Rendering engine is technically not in Amos Kittens, its in retroMode, rendering position is not exposed.

+    Command will return error if executed.